 Lent calendar prayer and reflection for 20 March

-Today is International Day of Happiness.
-What is it that makes you happy?
+Today is International Day for Happiness.
+What makes you happy?

 On this International Happiness Day, watch this joyful video from Zimbabwe, “Something to smile about”.

 By donating to our Lent appeal you can give communities in need a reason to celebrate.